talhaahussain/talhaahussain/README.md

 I'm Talhaa, a third year undergrad computer science student and maths tutor.
 Ask me about anything!

-- 🤖 Build computer vision models for pose recognition
+- 🤖 Learning to use computer vision for pose recognition
 - 🎮 Working on NEAT algorithms for videogames
 - 📚 Studying high performance and enterprise computing!
 <!--